devi-harikaa/scream-detector-project/README.md

 ## 📬 Contact

-For queries or suggestions, contact Neeharika at: harikadevi414@gmail.com
+For queries or suggestions, contact at: harikadevi414@gmail.com